Reach

 The Wellbeing Service

-Reach (previously the Wellbeing Service) provides clients with one to one support for up to 6 months; identifying personal goals and working towards achieving them.
+Reach provides clients with one to one support for up to 6 months who are accessing secondary mental health services or on a waiting list; identifying personal goals and working towards achieving them.
 We also offer support to access groups and other services based on their locality and interests.

 Reach is not a clinical service but is delivered by experienced colleagues who specialise in mental health.
 Our team has various specialisms, including:

-- in some cases, lived experience of mental health difficulties and recovery and are Peer Support Workers
+• lived experience of mental health difficulties and offer Peer Support

 Who is this service for?